We're live on Product Hunt right now! Come support our launch

 Conclusion

 Sisense is an extremely capable business intelligence app that can give data insights capabilities to your end users.
-However, it misses a few key points to excel in an embedded setting: real time data access with great performance, high customizability, low costs and an exceptional user experience, even for those with no technical expertise.
+However, it misses a few key points to excel in an embedded setting: real time data access with great performance, high customizability, low costs and an exceptional user experience.